Adele's 'Hello' breaks 1 million digital sales in record

-LOS ANGELES (Reuters) - British singer Adele smashed records with her comeback single “Hello”, selling more than 1.1 million digital songs in the first week and becoming the first song ever to break the 1 million download mark on the Billboard charts.
+LOS ANGELES, Nov 2 (Reuters) - British singer Adele smashed records with her comeback single “Hello”, selling more than 1.1 million digital songs in the first week and becoming the first song ever to break the 1 million download mark on the Billboard charts.

 Adele also roundly beat Canadian teen heartthrob Justin Bieber, whose latest single “Sorry” sold 276,800 downloads in its debut week, taking second place, according to data released by Nielsen Music on Monday for the past week.